-Migraine is the second most common headache type.
+- Migraine is the second most common headache type.
 These are classified according to whether or not they include an aura (a visual disturbance, weakness, or numbness that occurs 1 to 2 hours before the onset of the headache).
 Migraines with this aura are called classic, while those without are called common.
 Migraine is more common in women than men.
 It is often one-sided, throbbing, of moderate-to-severe intensity.
-The headache may be accompanied by nausea, vomiting, and sensitivity to light.
+The headache may be accompanied by nausea, vomiting, and sensitivity to light and sound.

 - Cluster headache is a less common headache that occurs in men more often than women.
 With a cluster headache, there is intense pain that is generally on one side and located around the eye or temple.
 A bloodshot eye, tearing, runny nose, and eyelid drooping or swelling on the same side of the face may also occur.
 The headaches tend to occur in "clusters," sometimes daily or every few days over a period of weeks to months.
 After such a "cluster" of headaches, there may be symptom-free periods of years before another cluster of headaches occurs.